DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

 +++

-After several months of silence (I am very busy :)), I would like to share with you a "**best of**" of all Shiny packages you need to build beautiful and powerful applications.
+After several months of silence (I am very busy :)), I would like to share with you a "**best of**" of all Shiny packages you might need to build beautiful and powerful applications.

 ## Enhance your apps with Javascript (still updated)
-The **shinyjs** package was written by Dean Attali, [https://deanattali.com/shinyjs/](https://deanattali.com/shinyjs/), a very famous shiny user.
+The **shinyjs** package was designed by Dean Attali, [https://deanattali.com/shinyjs/](https://deanattali.com/shinyjs/), a very famous shiny user.
 In summary, it allows you to add interactivity inside your app for example: